 When it comes to rapid growth, private firms may be better positioned than most publicly traded companies.
 After all, in the immortal words of Facebook creator Mark Zuckerberg, startups can “move fast and break things.”

 While some private companies have found success with this approach, it inherently involves significant risks.
-By extension, so does investing in shares of pre-IPO companies through the private secondary market.
+By extension, so does investing in shares of pre-IPO companies through the private stock market.

 Fortunately, there are several strategies to help mitigate risk in secondary market investments.
 Here are a few that potential investors might want to keep in mind.